huaminghuangtw/Evergreen-Notes/Permanent-Notes/Nutrition Guide.md

 * Do high-intensity training (HIIT) in a fed state (Midday); Do low-intensity training in a fasted state (Early Morning).
 * Off-season: do training in fasted state; On-season: do training in fed state
 * Train my body to use **fat** as the main fuel source / to burn **fat** efficiently, instead of **carbs** → increase endurance performance
-* • Drink your calories while training.
+* Drink your calories while training.
 Don't drink your calories while not training.
+* _Macronutrients are responsible for the drive, while micronutrients take care of the efficiency of the drive._

 ---